-Many products claim that activated charcoal can treat blemishes, improve dry or oily skin, or heal acne.
+Many skin products claim that activated charcoal can treat blemishes, improve dry or oily skin, or heal acne.
 However, evidence for these claims is limited, and manufacturers base these effects on activated charcoal’s general detoxifying properties.

 This article explains what activated charcoal is, how it works, and its uses.
 Next, we explore its potential benefits for the skin and look at possible adverse effects.
 Finally, we explain how to use it in skin care.